 Frequently Asked Questions

 How do I receive support from teachers on Distance Learning Days?
-Students can receive support from their teachers through Google Classroom or by contacting their teachers via email.
+Students can receive support from their teachers through Seesaw (PK-2), Google Classroom (Grades 3-12), or by contacting teachers via email.

 If my district device is not working, how can I get a Chromebook or iPad repaired?
-Please click the link to the form to request a repair on a district-owned device.
-Request for Technology Repair for a District Device
+Please submit a Student Tech Help Desk ticket to request a repair on a district-owned device.

 What about field trips?
-All school field trips are cancelled through May 20, 2020.
+All school field trips are cancelled until further notice.